 But I stayed.
 Because it was my first “real job” out of college.
 Because I had bills to pay (even though I wasn’t getting paid enough).
 Because it was easier than changing jobs.
-Because I was planning to leave in a couple months anyway to move abroad.
+Because I was planning to leave in a couple months anyway to travel.
 And in some sense, because I felt guilty leaving.
 I felt loyalty to a job that never paid me the same respect.
 I stayed at a job with a thousand red flags, and that mistake is fully on me.

 Even though I knew my time there had an approaching deadline, I should’ve realized my worth and moved forward on my own.
 No matter how “comfortable” you are, pay attention to the red flags.
 And that advice applies to pretty much everything in life – not just a toxic, dead end job.

-During our short time working together, the returning girl iced me out and was increasingly passive aggressive.
-I felt completely isolated, but kept telling myself it was just my anxiety speaking.
-Turns out my intuition was spot on.
 My time there was riddled with unprofessionalism, so it’s no real surprise that’s exactly how it ended as well.

 So what now…?

 The best part that came out of this – aka a true blessing in disguise?
 I finally became a freelance writer and started moving towards my long-term career goals!